 Other trackers that allow you to track the location of your pet use cellular or GPS technology to keep tabs on your pet.
 Bluetooth-only trackers won't be able to track your pet very far because Bluetooth has a relatively short connection distance.

 Some of the trackers that have GPS allow you to set a 'safe space' for your pet.
-This is a perimeter you can set - such as your house and garden - and if your pet leaves this area, you'll get a notification through the app.
+This is a perimeter - such as your house and garden - and if your pet leaves this area you'll get a notification through the app.

 Pet insurance policies can pay out to help retrieve a pet if it is lost or stolen.
-And Bought By Many offers up to £6,000 of cover for loss, theft or death on the Complete policy.
-Find out more about our policies by joining our pet insurance group.
+And Bought By Many offers up to £6,000 of cover for loss, theft or death on our Complete policy.
+Find out more about our pet insurance.